-• Receive training in safeguarding and child protection regularly, in line with advice from the CSAP.
+- Keeping Learners Safe.
+Staff will be updated on any changes via INSET safeguarding training; - Receive training in safeguarding and child protection regularly, in line with advice from the CSAP.
 Training will include online safety (including the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and harmful sexual behaviours (including child on child sexual violence and harassment).
-It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help.

-• Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively, including online.
+It will - also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively, including online.
 The School provides these via, for example, staff meetings, emails, staff bulletins.

-The nominated safeguarding Governors are appropriately trained and will ensure that all governors receive appropriate safeguarding and child protection (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction.
+The nominated safeguarding Advisor is appropriately trained and will ensure that all advisories receive appropriate safeguarding and child protection (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction.
 This training should equip them with the knowledge to provide strategic challenges to test and assure themselves that the safeguarding policies and procedures in place in the School are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated.

-The Governors are aware of their obligations under the Human Rights Act 1998 (HRA), the Equality Act 2010, the Data Protection Act 2018, the UK GDPR, and their local multi-agency safeguarding arrangements.
+The advisories are aware of their obligations under the Human Rights Act 1998 (HRA), the Equality Act 2010, the Data Protection Act 2018, the UK GDPR, and their local multi-agency safeguarding arrangements.